MILL5/FastSearch/README.md

 2. Make sure your objects `override ToString()`.
 3. Create a new CharSequenceSearch passing in your `IEnumerable<T>`

+### Features

+1. Support for `ToString()` out-of-the-box.
+2. Index function `Func<T, string>` to return a custom string representation of an object.
+3. Maximum degree of parallelism for index building and searching

 Enjoy!

 [Your Friends @MILL5](https://www.mill5.com)